Sectors of Indian Economy

 When the economic activity depends mainly on exploitation of natural resources then that activity comes under the primary sector.
 Agriculture and agriculture related activities are the primary sectors of economy.
 This sector forms the base of all other products which we subsequently make.
 Hence, this sector is called primary sector.

 When the main activity involves manufacturing then it is the secondary sector.
 All industrial production where physical goods are produced come under the secondary sector.

 After growth of economic activity a support system was the need to facilitate the industrial activity.
 Certain sectors like transport and finance play an important role in supporting the industrial activity.
 Moreover, more shops were needed to provide goods in people's neighbourhood.
 Ultimately, other services like tuition, administrative support developed.
 At this stage, tertiary sector became the most important.
 This situation can be seen in developed economies.

 Interdependency of Sectors:

-Growth and Status of Different Sectors in India.
+Growth and Status of Different Sectors in India

 The second graph shows that share of agriculture decreased substantially and that of industry remained static and share of services grew.
-What is remarkable is the fact that growth of share of services sector was phenomenal from 35% to 55%.
+What is remarkable is the fact that growth of share of services sector was phenomenal from 35% to 58%.